kien123456k/minigameQR-backend/README.md

-# Minigame QR Code - BE
+# Minigame QR Code API

+## Description
-## This is a minigame of F-code club for the orientation to welcome K16 of FPT University HCM.
+The API for a minigame website of F-code club for the orientation to welcome K16 of FPT University HCM.

+Here is [the Frontend](https://github.com/kien123456k/minigameQR-frontend) that using this API.
+## Technology
+- Frontend
+  - React - A JavaScript library for building user interfaces
+  - Ant Design - Design System
+- Backend
+  - Express - Server Core
+  - Mongoose + Mongo - Database
 ## Team Members

 * Trần Trung Kiên